 The flip side of the coin is that you are the person who struggles to say no to work that you can’t handle.
 Our Brand Ambassador, Danielle Dahl talks about this frequently as she has had to overcome her “people pleaser” side and realize that by not being able to keep up with tasks assigned, she wasn’t pleasing anyone.
 Set loving boundaries that keep you focused on the task at hand.
 I love this article on how to say no to taking on more work.

 Harvard business review wrote an extensive article on how positivity in the workplace is proven to translate to better productivity overall.
 Our Vice-President, Alysia Lohner, talks about this regularly in team meetings.
 I asked Alysia what her top tips are in keeping a positive workplace culture; here were her tips:

 - Stay connected - whether in office, remote or a combo of the two, continue to have your daily check-ins.
 Don’t forget to ask your staff about their personal life too.
 Get to know them and see things from their position.

-- Have FUN – we are all people and want to have a connection – whether it’s sharing about yourself (Fun Fact Fridays), having an instant message with your team where you have GIFs, celebrate the wins.
+- Have FUN - we are all people and want to have a connection - whether it’s sharing about yourself (Fun Fact Fridays) or having an instant message while running a lean team where you have GIFs and celebrate the wins.